globalbiodata/inventory_2022/README.md

 # inventory_2022
 Public repository for the biodata resource inventory performed in 2022.
-Testing clone.